albertogonzal/coin-toss-dapp/README.md

-Coin toss dapp built solidity and web3.js
+Coin toss dapp built with solidity and web3.js